 - Lower the dumbbells slowly back to the starting position.

-Mistakes to Avoid in Seated Bent-Over Raises
+Mistakes to Avoid during Seated Bent-Over Raises

 Rear Delt Workout